Seablade/THEA333/01-Basics.md

 ## Decibel

- - Represents a logarithmic ratio of two numbers
+ - Represents a logarithmic ratio of two numbers (Exponential)
- - Used due to the exponential nature of numbers we need for sound
+ - Used due to the exponential nature of numbers we need for sound, Why?
+   - The difference between the loudest sound we can detect and the quietest sound we as humans can detect id measured in measured intensity in the air is 10,000,000,000,000
+   - They way we perceive sound does not reflect the differences in measured sound intensity.

+// This is a presenter note?

 ## Decibel SPL

- - Represents the ratio between the quietest sound we can hear and a different sound intensity
+ - Represents the ratio between the quietest sound we can hear (Pin drop in a silent room) and a different sound intensity
  - Used to discuss the 'volume' of sound in air

 ## Inverse Square Law